-If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system (see page 35).
+If the fuel tank has been run dry or if the engine has not been used for a long time, bleed the fuel system (see page 41).

-For environmental reasons, your new Scania engine has been designed to use a smaller amount of fuel when starting.
+Out of consideration for our common environment, your new Scania engine has been designed to use a smaller amount of fuel when starting.
 Using unnecessarily large amounts of fuel when starting the engine always results in the discharge of unburnt fuel.